 These terms refer to what happens at the end of the plan year if you have unspent FSA money.

-• Carryover: You can carry over up to $640 (for 2024 plans) in unspent funds to the next year (amount may vary by employer)
+- Carryover: You can carry over unspent funds, up to the IRS limit, to the next year (amount may vary by employer)

 Are FSAs convenient?